Kainady

-Kainady village is located in Neelamperoor grama panchayat in Alappuzha district of Kerala, India.
+Kainady is a village located in Neelamperoor panchayat in Alappuzha district of Kerala, India.

 Geography

-Kainady is a small island and consists of picturesque paddy fields and small canals.
-Population consists of Hindu and Christian denominations.
+Kainady is a small island that consists of paddy fields and small canals.
+The population consists of Hindu and Christian communities.
 Our Lady of Dolours Church and Karumathra Temple are two main places of worship in Kainady.

-Celebrities
+Notable people

 Kainady is the birthplace of Pallithanam Luca Matthai (popularly known as Pallithanathu Mathaichan) who was the member of Sree Moolam Popular Assembly during the 1920s.
 He pioneered the backwater paddy cultivation in Kuttanadu.
 In 1900 he reclaimed Cherukara Kayal and Pallithanam Kayal from the Vembanad Kayal for paddy cultivation.
 He is considered as the father of cooperative agricultural movement in Kuttanadu.
 He spearheaded the debt relief struggle and was instrumental in the enactment of Agricultural Debt Relief Act, that emancipated the illfated agriculture families from the debt trap.
 He was the founder of Kuttanadu Karshaka Sangham, which was considered as the voice of Kuttanad's farmers.